Adapting to Market Conditions

 A setup that works perfectly in a hot market can fail repeatedly in a slow one.

-This is not because the setup stopped working.
-It is because conditions changed.
+This isn't because the setup stopped working.
+It's because conditions changed.

 Professionals are always asking: